 Tell us about an unlicensed house in multiple occupation (HMO)

-Landlords must have a licence if they own a house in multiple occupation (HMO) in the Royal Borough of Greenwich.
+Landlords must have a licence if they run a house in multiple occupation (HMO) in the Royal Borough of Greenwich.
 To be granted a licence, landlords must make sure the property is a safe and healthy place to live.

 You don't have to live in the property to report it.